saf-dmitry/taskpaper-mode/README.md

  - `C-c C-m`: Mark the subtree under cursor (`taskpaper-mark-subtree`).

- - `C-c C-x v`: Copy all visible items in region to the kill ring and clipboard (`taskpaper-copy-visible`).
+ - `C-c C-x v`: Copy all visible items in region to the kill ring and clipboard (`taskpaper-outline-copy-visible`).

  - `C-c C-x C-w`: Cut the subtree under cursor into the kill ring (`taskpaper-cut-subtree`).